 Heading for the waste bin

 Editors say the ten most common mistakes in connection with press releases are:

 - long, boring text with nothing to say;

-- dull photos of products (with no people) or of rows of middle-aged men;
+- dull photos of products or people;

 - no quotes;